swark-io/swark/README.md

 See [CHANGELOG.md](CHANGELOG.md).

+## Contributing

+Swark welcomes community contributions.
+Please see our [Contribution Guide](CONTRIBUTING.md) for details on how to contribute.

 ## Privacy Notice

 This extension collects telemetry data to help improve the product experience.
 The data collected includes: